 This is an outstanding viewpoint.
 Not so much for admirers of the city – which is partly hidden by the Peak, but more for appreciating hills to the north, Lantau dominating the western horizon, and Lamma across the channel from Pokfulam.
 As the sun dips lower, becomes less fierce, it illuminates a billowing cloud above the far horizon that looks the sort of place a god lives.

-Right, that’s enough scenery for today.
+Right, that’s enough scenery for today [and, I did cover all in a day; bloody tired afterwards!].
 After the steps down, Harlech Road offers a shorter route back to the Peak Tram station, with only a brief stop for photos of the small but picturesque waterfall.
 Time to leave the wild side, and embark on a crucial new quest – the search for cold beer.

 While the Peak Tram is fun, you might avoid queuing by taking a bus such as No 15 from the Central Ferry Piers.